-Each fund invests in securities that, at the time of purchase, are treated under applicable regulations as having remaining maturities of 397 days or less.
+Each fund (other than Institutional U.S. Treasury Obligations Fund) invests in securities that, at the time of purchase, are treated under applicable regulations as having remaining maturities of 397 days or less.
+Institutional U.S. Treasury Obligations Fund invests in securities that, at the time of purchase, are treated under applicable regulations as having remaining maturities of 93 days or less.
 For example, in determining the remaining maturity of a security for the purposes of these regulations, features such as a floating or variable rate of interest or a demand feature may be taken into account under some circumstances.
 Each fund maintains a dollar weighted average maturity of not more than 60 days.
 In addition, each fund maintains a dollar weighted average life of not more than 120 days.
 Where required by applicable rules, if, after purchase, payment upon maturity does not occur or the maturity on a security is extended, a fund's subadviser or Board will decide whether the security should be held or sold.